FesoQue/Nextjs-News-App/README.md

-# Nextjs-News-App
+# News-App

-A news web app built using Next.js
+A news web app built using Next.js and https://newsapi.org/